 The Perfect Human Being

-“All the masters of the Path are in accordance that this reality can be realized only through the guidance of a perfect man who knows and contemplates God.”
 There have been many perfect men and women, many great masters and prophets and really, when we study ourselves and study esotericism, we should always rely on the prophets, beings like Jesus, like Buddha, like Muhammad, Krishna, those beings who fully exemplify the light of the divine and whose conduct has been tested and verified as true.
 We should not rely on theories or uncertain sources but our own experience and the scripture or the scriptures.

 So what is an example of a perfect man?
 We find Muhammad, who of course, sadly, today is terribly denigrated and misunderstood.
 It is the effort of these lectures to help elucidate the spiritual roots and esoteric meaning behind his teaching, his doctrine.
 So we are going to talk about what he symbolizes for us, what he represents, because the perfect men and women, the prophets who came previously, in their very daily acts of kindness and expression and their discipline, came to symbolize a path we need to follow.